Create a home away from home and a positive first impression.

 For information on each course in the programme please contact the faculty.

-New Zealand Certificate in Hotel Reception Level 4 (to be developed in 2015.)
+New Zealand Certificate in Hotel Reception Level 4.

 17 weeks (full-time) incl. two weeks break